Arunprakash-A/self_references/README.md

        - This is now called **test-time scaling** (Scaling the FLOPS)
     - The quote "Emergence is when _quantitative_ changes in a system result in _qualitative_ changes in behaviour" cited in the paper deeply resonates with me
 2. [Training with Verifiers](https://arxiv.org/pdf/2110.14168)
-      - **Comment:**, IMO, First paper that demonstrates (taking ideas from earlier researches) test-time compute is an alternative path to explore (the paper shows it for math reasoning)
+      - **Comment:**, IMO, First paper that demonstrates (taking ideas from earlier research), test-time compute is an alternative path to explore (the paper shows it for math reasoning)
       - 6B model with increased compute (i.e., generating 100 solutions and verifying them) performs better than fine-tuning 175B model.
       - However, it also demonstrates that naively increasing the compute (say, increasing the completions to 200) won't increase the performance.
 There are some sweet spots
 2. [TorchAO: PyTorch-Native Training-to-Serving Model Optimization](https://openreview.net/attachment?id=HpqH0JakHf&name=pdf)